What to Do When Your WSIB Claim Is Denied

 Why Professional Representation Matters

 You have the right to represent yourself in a WSIB appeal, but the process is complex, and the stakes are high.
+Understanding your workers' compensation rights can help you know what you are entitled to.
 Here is why hiring a WSIB lawyer or paralegal can make a significant difference:

 - They handle the paperwork.
 Appeals involve detailed forms, medical reports, legal submissions, and strict deadlines.
 A representative manages all of this so you can focus on your recovery.

 - They can identify issues you might miss.
-An experienced advocate may spot entitlements you did not know you had, such as benefits for secondary conditions related to your original injury.
+An experienced advocate may spot entitlements you did not know you had, such as benefits for Loss of Earnings (LOE), Non-Economic Loss (NEL), or secondary conditions related to your original injury.

 - Most work on contingency.
-Many WSIB lawyers and paralegals in Ontario charge on a contingency basis, typically around 30% of your settlement.
+Many WSIB lawyers and paralegals in Ontario charge on a contingency fee basis, typically around 30% of your settlement.
+Learn more about what a WSIB lawyer costs in our detailed fee guide.
 This means you pay nothing upfront, and they only get paid if you win.

 Steps to Take Right Now